Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Arc.Server.MaintenanceConfig.md

 ## RECOMMENDATION

-Consider associating a maintenance configuration for Arc-enabled servers.
+Consider automatically managing and applying operating system updates with a maintenance configuration.

 ## EXAMPLES